darko-mesaros/bedrust/README.md

 ```
 This will install the compiled binary into your `$CARGO_HOME/bin` directory.
 If you have the `$PATH` set up correctly you should be able to run it now.
 But before you do ...

 Let's initialize the configuration.
-Because **bedrust** uses two configuration files (`bedrust_config.ron` and `model_config.ron`) they (along with some other resources) need to be stored inside of your `$HOME/.config/bedrust` directory. *Now*, you can do this manually, but we have a feature to do it for you.
+Because **bedrust** uses a configuration file (`bedrust_config.ron`) it (along with some other resources) needs to be stored inside of your `$HOME/.config/bedrust` directory. *Now*, you can do this manually, but we have a feature to do it for you.
 Just run:
 ```
 bedrust --init
 ```